babel/website/website/blog/2018-06-25-on-consuming-and-publishing-es6+-packages.md

 Although it shouldn't deter us from making this a common practice, we should be aware that compiling dependencies does increase the surface area of issues and complexity.

-- Compilers are no different than other programs and has bugs.
+- Compilers are no different than other programs and have bugs.
-- `preset-env` itself could have because we use [`compat-table`](https://kangax.github.io/compat-table/es6/) for our data vs. [test262](https://github.com/tc39/test262) (the official test suite).
+- `preset-env` itself could have bugs because we use [`compat-table`](https://kangax.github.io/compat-table/es6/) for our data vs. [test262](https://github.com/tc39/test262) (the official test suite).
 - Browsers themselves can have issues with running native ES2015+ code vs. ES5.
 - There is still a question of determining what is "supported": https://github.com/babel/babel-preset-env/issues/54 is an example of an edge case.

 #### Specific Issues in v6

-Running a `script` as a `module` will either cause a `SyntaxError`, new runtime erorrs, or unexpected behavior due to the differences in semantics.
+Running a `script` as a `module` will either cause a `SyntaxError`, new runtime errors, or unexpected behavior due to the differences in semantics.

 Babel v6 viewed every file as a `module` and thus in ["strict mode"](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode).